Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 >
 > Date: November 22, 2025, 4:22 AM

-# (4D) Spacetime as an Ontological Regularization of a 5D subset of an Extradimensional 7D Superstructure
+# Spacetime exists as the 4D manifestation of inherent nonzero Logical Bias as an Ontological Invariant: Mathematical Regularization of 5D Countaby Infinite Probabilities within an Extradimensional 7D Superstructure.

-**Abstract**
+**Abstract*

 We present a unified mathematical proof demonstrating that both cosmological and quantum gravitational "Infinities" from standard physics, necessitate a new mathematical model: an expanding 4D hypersphere emerging from a 7D "Order" eigenvalue "field" as shapeless 5D "Logic" (Probability).
 Using the inverted proof methodology—recognizing infinities as evidence of model failure rather than puzzles to solve—we establish that mass density and Probability density are identical physical quantities through protective measurement theory.